divadnebnahtan/umsugraph/README.md

 - add functionality to reset/auto/update buttons
   - should the buttons be for each section instead?
   - feature put on hold for now
+  - edit: no auto/update buttons but a global reset button
 - Keys like slash should not do anything if a text input is focused

 ### Forces